This is a personal account of some of my experiences collecting playing cards: you can only blame me for the content!

 After a few years I decided to be even more restrictive and collected only standard English cards from then on, returning to the origins of my fascination with the subject.
 I had already been working on a system of classifying the many different versions of the pattern.
 My first publication, besides a few articles in the IPCS Journal, was the embryo of my later book.
 The first version was hand produced by Roneo and appeared in 1983.
 It was cumbersome, with full-size photocopy illustrations, but it served its purpose.
 A better version with an ISBN appeared in 1991.
 Unfortunately, it was just before I got my first computer, so it, too, was somewhat crude with typed text and cut-and-glued, black and white illustrations of a reduced size.
 It was then printed and bound at the University's Print Room.
 As more and more information and new designs came to my attention, I really wanted to update it, but my professional work stopped me from converting the whole thing to a computerized version.
 So, in 2003, I reprinted the 1991 edition with an addendum of a number of extra packs as a separate section at the front.
 It was only in 2010, after I had retired, that I could concentrate on producing a completely revised and enlarged version (which I refer to as the second edition - the 1983 effort hardly counted!), the details of which are given on my Home Page.

 My interest in the IPCS waned, as I felt the whole thing was becoming too commercialized, so I left sometime during the 1980s, though I did organize a British Group meeting at the Assembly House in Norwich in 1987 along with another, slightly larger display of cards at the Strangers’ Hall for the occasion.
 I still have good contacts with friends who collect cards and have benefitted hugely from knowing them, seeing their cards, exchanging information and so on.
 I have always been in favour of sharing information and letting other people see the cards one is privileged and lucky enough to own.
 Long may that continue.
 I have also made new contacts through this blog, for which I am grateful.
 Sadly, most of the people who started out on this interesting and inspiring journey are no longer with us or have disappeared from the scene, but their place has been taken by others.
 I would particularly like to mention Mike Goodall, Donald Welsh, Rex Pitts and Paul Bostock, who have all, in different ways, contributed to my understanding of playing cards, as well as becoming good friends.
 John Sings and Ann Smith have always been generous in showing me the cards they have on offer (even if I didn’t always buy any!) and the same applies to Jon Randall.
-Thanks are due to Simon Wintle (of wopc fame) for his help with and interest in the blog, and to Peter Endebrock for publishing several of my articles in The Playing Card (I suspect against the wishes of some of the members, because I’m no longer among their ranks).
+Thanks are due to Simon Wintle (of wopc fame) for his help with and interest in the blog, and to Peter Endebrock for publishing several of my articles in The Playing Card.
 Through this blog I have also got in touch with various collectors and interested parties from around the world, so I can share my pleasure and enthusiasm with an ever-wider circle of like-minded people.
 In short, I’m grateful to all those I’ve met in relation to playing cards; I have benefitted from knowing them, however briefly.

 It's very difficult to say which packs constitute my favourites: it depends on what I'm looking at at the time!
 However, a small selection of packs I feel lucky to have is a suitable way of ending this personal memoir.